-On June 30, 2005, the Canadian Securities Administrators introduced in final form National Instrument 58-101 - Disclosure of Corporate Governance Practices ("NI 58-101") and National Policy 58-201 -

-Corporate Governance Guidelines ("NP 58-201").
+On June 30, 2005, the Canadian Securities Administrators introduced in final form National Instrument 58-101 - Disclosure of Corporate Governance Practices ("NI 58-101") and National Policy 58-201 - Corporate Governance Guidelines ("NP 58-201").
 The Company has reviewed its own corporate governance practices in light of the NP 58-201 guidelines.
-In certain cases, the Company's practices comply with NP 58-201, however, the Board of Directors considers that some of the guidelines are not suitable for the Company at its current stage of development and therefore certain guidelines have not been adopted.
+In certain cases, the Company's practices comply with NP 58-201, however, the Board of Directors considers that some of the guidelines have not been adopted.